steveman1123/stonkBot/README.md

 # stonkBot
 The first go at a stock trading bot using Alpaca API

-This is my first _real_ software project, so the code is by no means pretty, organized well, optimized, etc. because I'm still learning a bunch of stuff (and git too)
+This is also my first proper software project, so the code is by no means pretty, organized well, optimized, etc. because I'm still learning a bunch of stuff (and git too)

-This is meant for non-day trading with stocks (i.e. having less than $25k to throw around).
+This is meant for relatively low speed, non-day trading with stocks (i.e. having less than $25k to throw around).
 No options, mutual funds or anything more complicated than individual companies.
+If you've got some misgivings about throwing real money into it, there's a paper trading optioon where you can pretend you're rich and try it out anyways (maybe you don't have to pretend.
+Idk, I'm not here to judge).

 ## How To Run
 ### System Requirements